history back to darjeeling trekking transportation people places near darjeeling

 Entrance Fee: Rs.
 10/- per head for Himalayan Mountaineering Institute and Zoo.

-The Snow Leopard breeding Centre was started in 1986 to breed Snow Leopards captive breeding project.
+The Snow Leopard breeding Centre was started in 1986 to breed Snow Leopards

 Entrance fee: Rs.
 10/-